Coverage and Compliance

 - By qualifying as a self-insurer.

-For information on self-insurance, contact the Business and Accounting Section
+For information on self-insurance, contact the Self-Insurance and Business Section

 at (800) 332-0353 or (785) 296-4000.